-MLT 101-Medical Laboratory Orientation and Ethics.
-General summary of an introduction to diagnostic laboratory work in the areas of chemistry, urinalysis, hematology, blood banking and microbacteriology.
-Rules and ethics of conduct in a hospital laboratory.
-One lecture and two-two hour laboratory periods per week for eighteen weeks.
-Three semester hours.
-Prerequisite: MLT 100.

-MLT 102-Medical Laboratory Terminology.
+- MLT 100-Medical Laboratory Orientation & Ethics.
+General summary of an introduction to diagnostic laboratory work in the areas of Chemistry and Urinalysis.
+Rules and Ethics of conduct in a hospital laboratory.
+One lecture period and two - two hour lab periods per week for eighteen weeks.
+Three semester hours credit. - MLT 101-Medical Laboratory Orientation & Ethics.
+General summary of an introduction to diagnostic laboratory work in the areas of hematology, blood banking and microbacteriology.
+Rules and Ethics of conduct in a hospital laboratory.
+One lecture period and two two hour lab periods per week for eighteen weeks.
+Three semester hours credit.
+Prerequisite MLT 100. - MLT 102-Medical Laboratory Terminology.
 General medical terms used in the hospital laboratory, covering all departments.
-One semester hour.

-MLT 200-Urinalysis and Parasitology.
+One lecture period per week for eighteen weeks.
+One semester hour credit. - MLT 103-Medical Laboratory Terminology.
+General medical terms used in the hospital laboratory, covering all departments not covered in MLT 102.
+One lecture period per week for eighteen weeks.
+One semester hour credit.
+Prerequisite: MLT 102. - MLT 200-Urinalysis and Parasitology.
 Study of the kidney and its functions.
 Analysis of both normal and abnormal, chemical and microscopic elements in urine.
 A study of pathogenic parasites and their life cycles, demonstrations of ova and cysts.
 Five lecture periods per week for ten weeks.
 (Summer Session on campus for MLT 200, 220 through 223).
 Prerequisite: MLT 100, 101, 102, & 103; BIO 1513, 1523, 2924; CHE 1215, 1225.
-Three semester hours.

-- MLT 220-Chemistry.
-The study and determination of various biochemical constitutents of blood, urine, and body fluids.
+Three semester hours. - MLT 220-Chemistry.
+The study and determination of various biochemical constitutents of bood, urine, and body fluids.
 Diagnostic procedures for aiding in diagnosis of disease processes.
 Five hours lecture per week for ten weeks.
 Prerequisite MLT 100, 101, 102, 103; CHE 1215, 1225; BIO 1513, 1523, 2924.
 Three semester hours. - MLT 221-Microbacteriology and Mycology.
 Techniques and theory for the cultivation and identification of pathogenic bacteria and fungi.
 Five lecture hours per week for ten weeks.
 Prerequisite: MLT 100, 101, 102 & 103; CHE 1215, 1225, BIO 1513, 1523, 2924.
 Three semester hours. - MLT 222-Hematology.
 A study of the blood and blood forming tissues, morphology of cells, blood counts, coagulation, hemolytic abnormalities and tests for their diagnosis.
 Five hours lecture per week for ten weeks.
 Prerequisite: MLT 100, 101, 102 & 103; CHE 1215, 1225; BIO 1513, 1523, & 2924.
 Three semester hours. - MLT 223-Immunohematology.
 A study of antibody formation and their reaction against specific antigens; serology and blood banking procedures are covered.
 Five lecture hours per week for ten weeks.
-Prerequisite: MLT 100, 101, 102 & 103: CHE 1215, 1225; BIO 1513, 1523 & 2924.
-Three semester hours. - MLT-CR-224-Medical Laboratory Technician Clinical Rotation.
+Prerequisite: MLT 100, 101, 102 & 103; CHE 1215, 1225; BIO 1513, 1523 & 2924.
+Three semester hours.

+MLT-CR-224-Medical Laboratory Technician - Clinical Rotation.
 A two hour seminar once a week.
 Discussion of pertinent matters relating to different areas of clinical rotation.
 Two semester hours.